vedph/pythia/docs/cli.md

 ## Dump Document Pairs Command

-🎯 Dump document name=value pairs for words and lemmata counts.
+🎯 Dump into a CSV file document name=value pairs for words and lemmata counts.
+This can be useful when you need to inspect them before creating a word index.

 ```ps1
 ./pythia dump-pairs [-d <DB_NAME>] [-o <OUTPUT_PATH>]